StoneMoe/SimpleSecureChat/PROTOCOL.md

 | Data   | variable | msg data with AES encryption |

 ### Data Layout
-*The number of parameters is variable*
+*The number of parameters is variable and can be zero*
 | Name             | Length   | Desc                  |
 | ---------------- | -------- | --------------------- |
 | Type             | 1byte    | msg type              |